borbediana/messagerie/README.md

 Starting the application and the services it needs (execute command from current directory):
 > ./run.sh

+**Why running a script instead starting the application also with docker-compose?
+The answer is because Cassandra.
+The official Cassandra image doesn't support script initialization in order to prepare the database for connections.
+So, I had to decouple the Cassandra initialization from the application startup.**

 **The application becomes accessible at http://localhost:8080**